Ivan7599/L-S-EQUITY-SELECTOR-US-MARKET/README.md

 matplotlib

-Models:
+Modeling:

 lightgbm

 scikit-learn

-Example:

-bash
-Copier le code
+Install:

 pip install polars numpy pandas pyarrow matplotlib lightgbm scikit-learn

+7) Reproducibility and no-look-ahead

+This project is designed to be strictly out-of-sample:

+Fundamentals are aligned to investment dates with reporting/availability logic

+ML training uses rolling history and only outcomes that have fully elapsed by the training cut

+Comparisons are fair: all variants are fed the same underlying information set, either as raw ratios or as Base-style engineered score dynamics

+8) Report / methodology note

+A full write-up of the methodology, modeling choices, and results is provided in:

+Nikonov_Ivan_Report-ADA.pdf

-5) License & data disclaimer
+9) License & data disclaimer

-Code: choose a license (e.g., MIT) and add a LICENSE file.
+Code: choose an OSS license (e.g. MIT) and add it to the repository.

-Data: CRSP and Compustat are proprietary (WRDS/S&P Global licensing).
-This repository does not include any raw WRDS data.
-Users are responsible for obtaining access and complying with licensing terms.
+Data: CRSP / Compustat are proprietary (WRDS).
+This repo contains no licensed data.
+Users must obtain their own access and comply with WRDS / CRSP / S&P Global terms.

-6) Reference report (methodology + results)
-A full write-up of the methodology, modeling choices, and empirical results is available in the project report. <!-- :contentReference[oaicite:18]{index=18} -->